How to get kids to eat vegetables

 4. Pile it on pizza.
 Try any vegetable that will work on this all-time kid favorite food.
 Add chopped tomatoes to the pizza sauce.
 Sprinkle on shredded zucchini, canned or fresh mushrooms, chopped onion, or red or green bell pepper rings.
 Some kids will even enjoy broccoli "trees" on their pizza.
-If your child really loves cheese, make sure you add plenty of it along with these extra vegetables.

 7. Slather on spaghetti sauce.
 Spaghetti sauce and all canned tomato products count as vegetable servings.
 So have spaghetti often, if tomatoes are one of the only vegetables he'll eat.
 You could shred some zucchini or carrot into the spaghetti sauce, but be careful with this concept — it often backfires.
 Keep the salt and spice levels low.
 Whenever you serve breadsticks, set out a bowl of spaghetti sauce.
 He'll love dipping the breadsticks in this vitamin- and mineral-rich sauce!

 8. Doctor the soups.
 A child who refuses a plain serving of carrots or corn may eat vegetable soup.
 If that's the case, then add a few extra canned or frozen vegetables to the soup when heating.

 9. Go liquid.
 Tomato juice and vegetable juice count as vegetable servings since they're both packed with valuable vitamins and minerals.

 10. Serve more fruit.
 If nothing works in the vegetable category, don't give up!
 Just serve more fruits.
 Fruits have many of the same crucial nutrients that vegetables do, like vitamins A and C and fiber.
 Doubling up on fruits will ensure your toddler or preschooler gets all the necessary nutrients for healthy growth.